BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 #### Inserting Search Results for ListV2 settings

-NOTE: this will be added to the `MCM` table in a future update.
+NOTE: this will be added to the `MCM.List` table in a future update.

 The `InsertListV2SearchResults` method in the `IMGUIAPI` allows mod authors to insert suggestions/'search results' into a `list_v2` setting.
 This is particularly useful for providing users with dynamic suggestions based on their input as they type in the add input field of the setting.